Comptroller and Auditor General (United Kingdom): Wales

 The Auditor General for Wales is the public official in charge of Audit Wales, the body responsible for auditing the Welsh Government and £20 billion of taxpayers' money each year.
-It is a statutory appointment made by Her Majesty the Queen, in accordance with the provisions of Schedule 8 to the Government of Wales Act 2006.
+It is a statutory appointment made by His Majesty the King, in accordance with the provisions of Schedule 8 to the Government of Wales Act 2006.

 Scotland

 The first Auditor General for Scotland was Robert Black, who was appointed in February 2000.
 The post had since been held by Caroline Gardner (July 2012 to July 2020) and Stephen Boyle.

 Northern Ireland

 The Comptroller and Auditor General for Northern Ireland is the head of the Northern Ireland Audit Office (NIAO), with responsibility for public audit in Northern Ireland.